googleforgames/agones/site/content/en/docs/Reference/gameserverallocation.md

   cluster.
 See [Scheduling and Autoscaling]({{< ref "/docs/Advanced/scheduling-and-autoscaling.md" >}}) for more details.
 - `metadata` is an optional list of custom labels and/or annotations that will be used to patch the game server's metadata in the moment of allocation.
 This can be used to tell the server necessary session data
+- `CountsAndLists` has two key elements for game server allocation process.
+  - `counters` allows setting limits on game server, such as the minimum and maximum number of active rooms.
+This helps in selecting game servers based on their current activity or capacity.
+  - `lists` enables game server allocation based on specific player lists, allowing for inclusion or exclusion of specific players.

 Once created the `GameServerAllocation` will have a `status` field consisting of the following: